Tu Youyou – First Chinese Woman Won Nobel Prize

 All Things Chinese

-I believe her contribution is the key, but still, it mainly is the result of a team effort, like the most science and technology breakthrough taken place during the first 30 or 40 years in PRC’s history.
+I believe her contribution is the key, but still, it mainly is the result of a team effort, like most science and technology breakthroughs taken place during the first 30 or 40 years of PRC’s history.

 Unfortunately, the Nobel Prize only rewards individuals but not teams, which is one of the fetal defects with this prize and indeed the most prizes handed out in the West.
 The traditional Western culture focuses on individualism and competition, not teamwork and cooperation.

-As for the Nobel Prize in literature and peace, they should be thrown into a garbage bin all together in my opinion, as they become the political tools for some certain factional forces in the world against others.
-After all, Norway is no way to be a right country to act as a judge on the world affairs.
+As for the Nobel Prize in literature and peace, they should be thrown into a garbage bin altogether in my opinion, as they become the political tools for certain factional forces in the world against others.
+After all, Norway is in no way to be the right country to act as a judge on world affairs.

 Save world human life if this is true